Turing-dev-community/content-manager/README.md

 ## How to Contribute

 1. Check the list of features below to avoid duplicates
-1. Update the feature list:
-   1. Create a branch named `update-feature-list`
-   1. Add your feature to the feature list table below
+1. Mention the feature in the Slack channel
-   1. Merge the branch back to main: This will make sure that main always has the latest feature list
 1. Create the issue:
    1. Create a new issue with the feature details from the feature list.
    1. **Use the following structure**: `Summary`, `Current Behavior`, `Expected Behavior`, `Additional Context` (see an